The Southeastern Serpentine Trail (SST) is an almost 600 mile trek through the southern part of the Appalachian mountains.

 Finish: Springer Mountain, Georgia.

 - Possible all year round, though spring and autumn are ideal.

 - Personally I’d suggest hiking in September/October – less crowds, cooler temps and the opportunity to catch the Fall foliage.

 - I hiked the SST during a very cold and wet and November.
 Temps in the mid-30’s to low 40’s F, combined with rain on eighteen of the twenty-four days.
-If you choose to follow in my footsteps and hike at the same time of year, I highly recommend bringing an umbrella and an enduring sense of humour.
-I can’t tell you how often I had “Have You Ever Seen the Rain?“ and, of course, “November Rain“, playing in my head during this hike!
+If you choose to follow in my footsteps and hike at the same time of year, I highly recommend bringing an umbrella and an ironic sense of humour.

 The approximate distances for each of the four sections are as follows: